 In the significant majority of times during a corporation's existence, directors may find there to be little practical differences between decisions made in the "best interests of the corporation" as opposed to the "best interests of the shareholders."
 Many practitioners felt that there should be a healthy balance and greater proportionality given to the interests of shareholders, who have taken on the financial risk.
-Given the strong business case to consider stakeholder interests, these interests almost always align with increasing share value in the long term.
-A few practitioners' did cite some limited circumstances where the difference may become more acute, and indeed, the relevance of that difference may become more pronounced outside the big business sectors of Canada.
-As is discussed in Part II of this report, the contemplation of new corporate structures in Canada designed to accommodate social value output alongside with economic pursuits may seek to capitalize on the difference.
-Social enterprises often operate on a much smaller scale, in a private company setting, although the growth of social enterprises into the public company domain may be on the rise.26 So, in somewhat of a reverse analysis, can "best interests of the corporation" take into account interests other than the shareholders better than "best interests of the shareholders"?
-The theoretical answer is obviously a ves, and the answers from these practitioners also suggest the affirmative is possible in practice - many questioned whether actions made in favour of stakeholders interests is even distinguishable from actions benefiting shareholders and the corporation in the long term.
+Given the strong business case to consider stakeholder interests, these interests almost always align with increasing share value in the long-term.
+A few practitioners' did cite some limited circumstances where the difference may become more acute.
+Simply, can